ledwards/holocron/ROADMAP.md

 * Search: commas are broken
 * "gtc va" returns nothing
 * "a3 and side = light and foob = bazzzz" shows 0 results for every step instead of just the last one
+* "pulled by sos" doesn't work, "pulled by c sos" does

 FUNCTIONALITY IMPROVEMENTS